FactoryFix logo

 For each candidate, Copilot:

-1. Builds a complete picture of their capabilities from both their resume and screening responses
+1. Builds a complete picture of their capabilities from their resume, screening responses, and your custom guidance.

-2. Compares their recent experience against your specific requirements
+2. Compares their recent experience and skills against your specific requirements and ideal candidate profile.

 What Makes Copilot Different